Course Description

 Our comprehensive course not only teaches the didactic content for and effective placement of implants via some of the most distinguished educators and practitioners in Canada, but also create a learning environment, unique with hands-on clinical mentorship and coaching that far exceeds the current training norms.
 The outcome is that participating dentists feel confident and competent in independently and routinely utilizing their skills in proving implant dental solutions to their patients.

-Goal of Implant 101
+Goals of Implant 101

 Objectives of Implant 101